-Melody Frierson is the Youth Project Coordinator at the Winter Institute.
+Melody Frierson is Youth Engagement Coordinator at the Winter Institute.
 She holds an M.A. in Afro-American studies from UCLA and B.A. degrees from the University of Mississippi in Psychology/Gender studies and African American studies.
 As an undergraduate at UM, Melody worked as a student intern at the Institute, and co-organized and facilitated programs like the Summer Youth Institute, One Mississippi, and several anti-racism/oppression workshops.
 Her most recent non-profit work took place at the Barbara Jordan/Bayard Rustin Coalition (JRC), a Los Angeles-based Black LGBT political advocacy organization.
 Though sad to leave California, Melody is excited to join Winter Institute staff and work with the amazing young women and men of her native Mississippi.
 Click here to email Melody Frierson.

 Vondaris “Von” Gordon is a native of Moorhead, MS, in Sunflower County.
-He joined the Institute to develop and coordinate youth programs as our youth project manager.
+He joined the Institute to develop and coordinate youth programs as Youth Engagement Coordinator.
 He attended the University of Mississippi, where he was a student leader and helped organize the first Statewide Student Summit on Race.
 He served as a founding board member of the Winter Institute and the only student representative.
 He has worked in the private sector in franchise and corporate multi-unit restaurant operations and in business development for one of Pepsi’s top franchise bottlers.
 Von is the married father of two, and he is passionate about equipping youth to build stronger communities through education, empowerment, and racial healing.
 Click here to email Vondaris “Von” Gordon.